bloomberg/container-timing/readme.md

-# Element Timing Polyfill for containers
+# Element Timing For Containers Polyfill

 This polyfill allows developers to support element timing on containers (like `div`s or `section`s).
 This will fill a limitation which element-timing is [currently unable](https://github.com/WICG/element-timing/issues/79) to do.
 If you're working on a component and need better heuristics of when that component has been painted you can tag it with attributes and receive events similar to [`element-timing`](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceElementTiming).